-Low-sodium salt is made from potassium and using it instead of salt will increase your potassium intake.
-However, it is probably healthier to get used to things tasting less salty than to replace salt with this alternative.
+Salt substitutes, such as potassium chloride, are made from potassium, and using these instead of salt will increase your potassium intake.
+However, it is probably healthier to get used to food tasting less salty than to replace salt with this alternative.

 Some vegetables which contain high levels of potassium are:

 - Medium baked potato (skin on) 925 mg.

 - Medium baked sweet potato (skin on) 450 mg.

 Dark green leafy vegetables are also rich in potassium.